nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 Bluetooth: Direct Test Mode
 ###########################

-This sample enables the Direct Test Mode functions described in `Bluetooth Core Specification`_: Version 5.0, Vol. 6, Part F.
+This sample enables the Direct Test Mode functions described in `Bluetooth Core Specification`_: Version 5.2, Vol. 6, Part F.

 Overview
 ********

 The sample uses Direct Test Mode to test the operation of the following features of the radio:

-* transmission power and receiver sensitivity,
+* Transmission power and receiver sensitivity
-* frequency offset and drift,
+* Frequency offset and drift
-* modulation characteristics,
+* Modulation characteristics
-* packet error rate,
+* Packet error rate
-* intermodulation performance.
+* Intermodulation performance

-Test procedures are defined in the document `Bluetooth Low Energy RF PHY Test Specification`_: Document number RF-PHY.TS/5.0.0.
+Test procedures are defined in the document `Bluetooth Low Energy RF PHY Test Specification`_: Document number RF-PHY.TS.p15

 You can carry out conformance tests using dedicated test equipment, such as the Anritsu MT8852 or similar, with an nRF5 running the DTM sample set as device under test (DUT).